Program Requirements

 IAL 560: Capstone, 3 credit hours

-Offered in the Spring and Fall semesters as appropriate, this course serves as the culminating experience for the Masters’ Degree in International Affairs and Leadership.
+Offered in the Spring and Fall semesters, this course serves as the culminating experience for the Master's degree in International Affairs and Leadership.
 In consultation and with the approval of the instructor, students research and identify a specific international affairs leadership challenge they will present at the conclusion of the degree program.
 The capstone product should be a visually rich 20-minute oral presentation that shows analytical rigor and defends a tangible strategic plan for achieving impact and positive change.
 The oral presentation must be accompanied by written back-up material that substantiates and defends the student’s policy analysis and proposal for action.

-IAL 598: Congress in US Foreign Policy: Does politics still stop “at the water’s edge?”, 3 credit hours
+IAL 598: The Role of Congress in US Foreign Policy: Does politics still stop “at the water’s edge?”, 3 credit hours

-IAL 598: Special Topics: Diplomacy - Preventing Genocide, 3 credit hours
+IAL 598: Diplomacy - Preventing Genocide, 3 credit hours

 This course will focus on the role of diplomacy and “soft power” in preventing war crimes, atrocities, crimes against humanity and ultimately Genocide.
 Using the history and experience of the Holocaust and murder of six million Jewish people during World War II, the students will also examine other tragic events in the 20th and 21st century where the ultimate human rights violations were perpetrated – death of innocents.
 Victims of these crimes include civilians during war or civil war, i.e. military conflict or innocents as a result of hate, prejudice and persecution of minorities.
 Course objectives are to position students to explain US interests in preventing Genocide and violations of human rights, the international political system and laws and frameworks in place to prevent these tragedies.
 Students will be challenged to explain the interaction between the U.S. Government, U.S. Congress, and non-governmental organizations (NGOs) at both the “grass-roots” community engagement level and at the strategic level involving other governments, regional organizations and multilateral agencies such as the United Nations.
 Case studies and a reality-basis simulation exercise will deepen students’ skills of communication, analysis and leadership working in a group to solve an emerging problem and crisis using the diplomatic toolkit of non-military means to stop an emerging crisis before atrocities and Genocide occur.

-IAL 598: Special Topics: Religion and Diplomacy, 3 credit hours
+IAL 598: Religion and Diplomacy, 3 credit hours

 Religion matters – to individuals, to international governments, and to diplomacy.
 An oft-overlooked component of statecraft, religion has an understated influence in international affairs.
 Failure to understand or even acknowledge its impact on the Diplomatic, Informational, Military, and Economic (DIME) elements of national engagement, is to do so, as renowned strategist Douglas Johnston has asserted, at our peril, or at least to our disadvantage.
 The purpose of this course is to prepare current and future leaders (diplomatic, military, and political) to respond to religiously-charged situations and to enable students to identify religious elements, analyze the theoretical and practical considerations of religiously challenging circumstances, and derive possible resolutions.

-IAL 598 Special Topics: The Holocaust and WWII Today
+IAL 598: The Holocaust and WWII Today, 3 credit hours

-IAL 598 Special Topics: The Dark Side of Foreign Policy
+IAL 598: The Dark Side of Foreign Policy, 3 credit hours

-IAL 598 Special Topics: International Negotiations – Trust but Verify
+IAL 598: International Negotiations – Trust but Verify, 3 credit hours

 Students will learn through and conduct reality-based exercises on how to negotiate cross-cultural international agreements.
-Learning blocks include how to conduct win-win negotiations, how to understand and navigate cultural differences and messaging, and how to set negotiating goals and measure success.
-Case studies and scenarios will be exercises from government, business and NGOs.
+Learning blocks include how to conduct win-win negotiations, how to understand and navigate cultural differences and messaging, negotiations that promote peace through diplomacy and mediation, business and economic growth negotiations as well as negotiating global issues such as human rights.
+A final capstone briefing paper will challenge students to apply guidelines to actual U.S. policy diplomatic challenges and design a successful negotiation strategy.

 Africa is a continent of 54 countries but in the West it is little understood.
 With hundreds of ethnic groups and languages, followers of most of the world’s religions, and governments ranging from weak, nascent democracies to outright dictatorships, it is a complex area that is young and rapidly growing and in the coming decade will have a significant impact on the rest of the world.
 Whether that impact is positive or negative will depend on how Africans and the West deal with current issues.
 This course will look at those issues in an effort to get a better understanding of the diversity and complexity of the African continent and its relationship with the global economy.